Gia Corley

-Gia Cymone Corley (born 20 May 2002) is a professional footballer who plays as a forward or midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL).
+Gia Cymone Corley (born 20 May 2002) is a professional footballer who plays as an attacking midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL).
 She previously played for German clubs TSG Hoffenheim and Bayern Munich, winning Frauen-Bundesliga and 2.
 Frauen-Bundesliga titles with Bayern.
 She has represented Germany at multiple youth levels and captained the U-17 squad to a UEFA Women's Under-17 Championship victory in 2017.

 Early life

 Corley was born in Tacoma, Washington, in the United States.
 She was introduced to football at an early age and often played with her younger brother.
 Her mother, Cornelia, is German, and her father is African-American.
 The family moved to Germany when Corley was a child.

 Club career

 Bayern Munich

 Corley spent part of her career playing for Bayern Munich's youth teams.
 She started with the U17 team in 2016 and 2017 before moving to the U20 squad in 2018.
 With the U20s, she won a 2.
 Frauen-Bundesliga title.

 Corley was later promoted to the senior team in 2019, playing 9 league matches and also getting two appearances in the UEFA Women's Champions League.
 In Corley's first season with Bayern Munich's first team, the club won the Frauen-Bundesliga title.